bradhowes/LPF/README.md

 Each OS ([macOS](macOS) and [iOS](iOS)) have the same code layout:

-* `App` -- code and configury for the application that hosts the AUv3 app extension.
+* `App` -- code and configuration for the application that hosts the AUv3 app extension.
 Again, the app serves as a demo host for the AUv3 app extension.
 * `Extension` -- code and configuration for the extension itself
 * `Framework` -- code for the framework that contains the shared code by the app and the extension.
 Note that the framework is